sterzhang/image-textualization/README.md

 # Image Textualization: An Automatic Framework for Creating Accurate and Detailed Image Descriptions
 ![image](https://github.com/sterzhang/image-textualization/assets/119802220/c72ff11a-2b39-4e20-88b5-d3f0d8f9eb42)

+- [ ] Release all the code for evaluation.
+- [ ] Release the usage of our IT framework.
+- [ ] Data cleaning is on-going.
+Expect to open-source 170K data before 6/17.

-🔥 The data can be found in [🤗Huggingface](https://huggingface.co/datasets/Sterzhang/image-textualization/).
+🔥 The data then can be found in [🤗Huggingface](https://huggingface.co/datasets/Sterzhang/image-textualization/).

 ## Contents
 - [Install](#install)